-- 1. Identify language development and the components of language structure. - 2.
-Distinguish characteristics of communication disorders and the impact on academic achievement and functional skills. - 3.
+- 1. Identify standards-based language development skills and the components of language structure (e.g., Foundations, Communication, Vocabulary). - 2.
+Distinguish among characteristics of communication disorders and their impact on academic achievement and functional skills. - 3.
 Identify appropriate assistive technology and alternative communication systems to facilitate communication across all educational settings. - 4.
-Determine the sequence of reading development and the critical components of reading proficiency included in the state standards. - 5.
-Apply specialized instructional methods and techniques to address deficits in phonological processing in students with exceptionalities. - 6.
-Apply evidence-based instructional methods for increasing reading proficiencies in phonics, word recognition, and fluency that meets the specific educational and functional needs of individual students with exceptionalities. - 7.
-Apply evidence-based instructional methods for increasing literacy (e.g., oral language, vocabulary, reading comprehension) in all content areas that meet the specific educational and functional needs of individual students with exceptionalities. - 8.
+Determine the sequence of reading development and the critical components of reading proficiency included in the state standards (e.g., Learning and Applying Foundational Reading Skills, Reading, Vocabulary). - 5.
+Apply specialized instructional strategies and techniques to address deficits in phonological processing (e.g., dyslexia, auditory processing disorder) for students with exceptionalities within standards-based English language arts (e.g., Learning and Applying Foundational Reading Skills, Applying Foundational Reading Skills for Secondary Students Needing Reading Interventions), to include evidence-based integrated implementation of interventions and accommodations of these strategies and techniques. - 6.
+Apply evidence-based instructional methods for increasing reading proficiency in phonics, word recognition, and fluency that meet the specific educational and functional needs of individual students with exceptionalities. - 7.
+Apply evidence-based instructional methods for increasing literacy (e.g., oral language, vocabulary, reading comprehension) across content areas that meet the specific educational and functional needs of individual students with exceptionalities, to include evidence-based integrated implementation of interventions and accommodations of these methods. - 8.
 Determine and apply strategies for facilitating students' critical-thinking, executive functioning, and metacognition skills. - 9.
-Select and use effective instructional methods and supports for teaching writing foundations, the writing process, and purposes of writing to meet specific educational and functional needs of individual students with exceptionalities across all content areas. - 10.
-Apply evidence-based instructional methods for increasing mathematic skills in all content areas that meet the specific educational and functional needs of individual students with exceptionalities
+Select and apply effective instructional methods and supports for teaching writing foundations (e.g., Communicating Through Writing, Following Conventions, Finding Meaning), the writing process, and purposes of writing to meet specific educational and functional needs of individual students with exceptionalities across content areas, to include evidence-based integrated implementation of interventions and accommodations of these methods.

+10. Apply evidence-based instructional methods for increasing mathematical skills across content areas that meet the specific educational and functional needs of individual students with exceptionalities, to include evidence-based integrated implementation of interventions and accommodations of these methods